AdobeDocs/adobeio-events/sdk/overview.md

 * Get All providers for an organization.
 * Create, Update, Delete event metadata.
 * Get all event metadata for a provider.
-* Create a webhook/ journal registration.
+* Create a webhook or journal registration.
 * Get all registrations for an integration.
 * Publish events to the event receiver.
 * Get events from journaling.